 The OFAH understands that the uncertainty around the COVID-19 pandemic and its potential impact on fishing and hunting in Ontario has raised many questions within the outdoors community.
 With that in mind we have updated our original list of frequently asked questions and answers for anglers and hunters.
 As we all continue to try to navigate and understand the challenges posed by this unprecedented situation, further updates will be added.

 See below.
 If you didn’t see your question answered here, then please contact us at firstname.lastname@example.org.

-There are no specific COVID-19 guidelines for anglers and hunters, but governments are encouraging everyone to practice physical distancing (2m+) and limit all non-essential travel.
-The OFAH is encouraging all anglers and hunters to fully adhere to all government Orders and guidelines.
-For more details, you can find OFAH’s health and safety advice for anglers and hunters at www.ofah.org/covid19.
+There are no specific COVID-19 guidelines for anglers and hunters, but governments are encouraging everyone to practice physical distancing (2m+) and limit social interactions to those within your own household.
+You can find OFAH’s health and safety advice for anglers and hunters at www.ofah.org/covid19.

 Yes.
 While private businesses and retail store closures have significantly reduced the number of licence issuers available to purchase products in person, many ServiceOntario locations offer this service and remain open.
 Please note: the Government of Ontario is urging ‘Ontarians not to visit a ServiceOntario centre unless completely necessary’.
 Ontario fishing and hunting licence products can also be purchased by phone (1-800-288-1155) or online at https://www.huntandfishontario.com/.